George Nevill, 4th Baron Bergavenny: Career

 George Neville was the son of Edward Neville, 3rd Baron Bergavenny and Elizabeth Beauchamp.
-He was knighted by Edward IV on 9 May 1471, after fighting for the King at the Battle of Tewkesbury.
+He was knighted by Edward IV on 9 May 1471, after fighting for the king, who was his cousin, at the Battle of Tewkesbury.
 He succeeded his father in 1476.

 Marriages and issue

 Neville married firstly, before 1 May 1471, Margaret Fenn (d.
 28 September 1485), the daughter and heiress of Hugh Fenn, by whom he had six sons and a daughter: